Uruguay: Nazi eagle from German warship wreck must be sold, court rules | DW | 21.06.2019

 In 2006, divers hired by the Etchegaray family behind the project uncovered the eagle.

-The eagle was briefly displayed in a Montevideo after being recovered, before being taken to storage after Germany protested against exhibiting "Nazi paraphernalia."
+The eagle was briefly displayed in a Montevideo after being recovered, before being put in storage after Germany protested against exhibiting "Nazi paraphernalia."

 A picture taken on December 17, 1939 shows the Admiral Graf Spee on fire and sinking off the coast of Montevideo.